 Botanical Illustration - Flowers, Plants, & Trees

-Immerse yourself in the meditative art of botanical illustration.
-Whether working with graphite pencil, watercolor, colored pencil, or pen and ink, students of nature will learn to draw and paint growing things and to understand their form and function.
-A multitude of possible subjects can apply flower or plant, fruit or vegetable, feather or seashell, tree leaves or bark.
-Bring several things!
-You will find this to be a quiet and calming art, losing yourself in close up observation.
+The class was to immerse yourself in the meditative art of botanical illustration.
+Whether working with graphite pencil, watercolor, colored pencil, or pen and ink, students of nature could learn to draw and paint growing things and to understand their form and function.
+A multitude of possible subjects apply; flower or plant, fruit or vegetable, feather or seashell, tree leaves or bark.
+This is a quiet and calming art of losing yourself in close up observation.
 Though we strive for accuracy, there is much creativity in plant portraiture.

 BOTANICAL ILLUSTRATION SUPPLIES